Bin-Go2/inf510_project/README.md

-## INF510 Project desription
+## INF510 Project description

 ### Here is a the final project for INF510.
-It is a project about web scraping and django.
+It is a project about data scraping and visualization.

 This porject has two main parts:
 1. data collecting: spider
 2. visualization: FlightInfo

 ***